guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 The **process_stack** configures how the worker will process each envelope.
 Each processor is separated using a | character, and each will be executed from left to right.
 So the one above will parse the Mime headers, print some debug info, generate some hashes, add a delivery header, compress the email, save the body to redis, and finally save some info to MySQL.

+### Gateway timeouts

+As mentioned above, the gateway distributes the envelope to process via the saveMailChan.
+The envelope is submitted to the gateway via the Process function.
+If the email is not processed in time, it will return with an error.
+Currently it is set to 30 seconds.

 ## Extending